Connect your Beats to your iPhone, Android, Windows PC, or Mac, without breaking a sweat, with this comprehensive guide.

 How to Connect Beats to iPhone

-In that case, here’s how you can connect your wireless Beats to an iPhone:
+Here’s how you can connect your wireless Beats headphones or earbuds to an iPhone:

 - Open your Settings, navigate to your Bluetooth, and make sure it’s toggled on.

 - Set your Beats to pairing mode.
 Your Beats headphones should appear on Other Devices.
 Select your headphones to initiate pairing with your iPhone.

 - Once your Beats are successfully paired, they will appear under My Devices with a Connected status.